 2. The company may use one of the following or another method acceptable to the insurance commissioner to demonstrate compliance with Section 7.D.1 above:

 a.
-Demonstrate that the statutory reserve calculated in accordance with VM-A and VM-C is greater than the SR calculated on a stand-alone basis.
+Demonstrate that the statutory reserve calculated in accordance with VM-A, VM-C, and VM-V is greater than the SR calculated on a stand-alone basis.

 b.
-Demonstrate that the statutory reserve calculated in accordance with VM-A and VM-C is greater than the scenario reserve that results from each of a sufficient number of adverse deterministic scenarios.
+Demonstrate that the statutory reserve calculated in accordance with VM-A, VM-C, and VM-V is greater than the scenario reserve that results from each of a sufficient number of adverse deterministic scenarios.

 c.
-Demonstrate that the statutory reserve calculated in accordance with VM-A and VM-C is greater than the SR calculated on a stand-alone basis, but using a representative sample of contracts in the SR calculations.
+Demonstrate that the statutory reserve calculated in accordance with VM-A, VM-C, and VM-V is greater than the SR calculated on a stand-alone basis, but using a representative sample of contracts in the SR calculations.

 d.
-Demonstrate that any risk characteristics that would otherwise cause the SR calculated on a stand-alone basis to exceed the statutory reserve calculated in accordance with VM-A and VM-C, are not present or have been substantially eliminated through actions such as hedging, investment strategy, reinsurance or passing the risk on to the contract holder by contract provision.
+Demonstrate that any risk characteristics that would otherwise cause the SR calculated on a stand-alone basis to exceed the statutory reserve calculated in accordance with VM-A, VM-C, and VM-V, are not present or have been substantially eliminated through actions such as hedging, investment strategy, reinsurance or passing the risk on to the contract holder by contract provision.

 Deterministic Certification Option

-1. TheT company may determine the SRS for a group of contracts using a single deterministic economic scenario, subject to the following conditions.
+1. Instead of a SR, the company may determine a Deterministic Reserve (DR) for a group of contracts using a single deterministic economic scenario, subject to the following conditions.

 The company certifies that economic conditions do not materially influence anticipated contract holder behavior for the group of contracts and certificates.
 Examples of contract holder options that are materially influenced by economic conditions include surrender benefits, recurring premium payments, and guaranteed living benefits.